Gangler's Lodges and Outposts

 Other activities include nature walks, hiking, and wildlife exploration (bear, moose, wolf, otter, eagle, osprey, and much more).
 For an additional fee, join a hunting safari or charter a trip to the Barrenlands to see caribou and muskox.

 You’ll need to stay overnight in Winnipeg.
 (Usually, no overnight in Winnipeg is required for the return trip.)
 You'll depart early Saturday morning in the private charter from Winnipeg, Manitoba, to North Seal River Lodge—Gangler's main lodge, a 2-hour and 30-minute flight.
-Occasionally there is a brief stop in Thompson.
 The Lodge's 5,400-foot airstrip is right behind the Lodge.
 If you're staying at the main lodge, you'll enjoy lunch and then be out on the lake fishing before noon.
-If you're staying at an Outpost, you're only a short float plane trip away to your respective camps.
+If you're staying at an Outpost, you're only a short floatplane trip away to your respective camps.

 2019 USD Rates